Ultrathin bismuth-yttrium iron garnet films with tunable magnetic anisotropy: RESULTS AND DISCUSSION

 The out-of-plane lattice parameter $a_{\perp}$ of the rhombohedrally distorted films, defined as the cubic lattice parameter that would result in the same $d_{111}$ spacing between (111)-oriented planes, is calculated as $a_{\perp}=\sqrt{3}d_{111}$.
 Owing to the fully strained growth, we can deduce the cubic lattice parameter $a$ expected for films free of strain according to

 where $a_{\text {subs }}$ is the lattice parameter of the substrate, and $\mu_{111}$ represents the Poisson ratio for (111) oriented films (unknown to us for BiYIG, so we use $\mu_{111}=0.29$ from YIG~\cite{hansen1983magnetic}).
 The extracted parameters $a_{\perp}$ and $a$ for the different substrates are summarized in Figs.~\ref{fig2}(e)-(h), where the film thicknesses are also directly estimated from the fits.
 For thicknesses above $\approx$~20~nm, the unstrained lattice parameter $a$ converges on all substrates to 1.245~nm, consistent with the bulk value of Bi$_{0.8}$Y$_{2.2}$Fe$_5$O$_{12}$ (1.245~nm as well).
 This result reflects the fully strained growth free of structural relaxation.
 For thicknesses below $\approx$~20~nm, the extracted lattice parameters on all substrates exhibit minor deviations, which we attribute to stoichiometry changes at the interface with the substrate, and at the top surface of the BiYIG layers.
+Such deviations are minor and decrease rapidly with increasing thickness following an approximate $1/t$ trend.
+However, the amplitude of the lattice parameter change, as well as thickness range over which it occurs, are very different from previous reports of strain relaxation in YIG~\cite{wang2014strain} or rare-earth iron garnet~\cite{ortiz2018systematic} thin films.

 To corroborate these results, scanning transmission electron microscopy (STEM) was performed on a BiYIG film with a nominal thickness of 6~nm, grown on YSGG.
 A high-angle annular dark-field (HAADF) image is shown in Fig.~\ref{fig3}(b), of which the inset provides a close-up view at the BiYIG/YSGG interface.
 The film thickness is determined to be 5.6~$\pm$~0.6~nm, corresponding to only 4-5 unit cells of the BiYIG lattice.
 The Fourier transform analysis in Fig.~\ref{fig3}(c) confirms that the film and substrate share the same crystallographic orientation.
 No structural defects, dislocations, or stacking faults are observed at the interface, indicating a high-quality epitaxy.
 A darker contrast is observed at the BiYIG/YSGG interface compared to the substrate, which we attribute to inter-diffusion between the film and substrate, a common characteristic of garnet ultrathin films grown by PVD.
 Additionally, the film surface appears darker than its center, potentially pointing at variations of stoichiometry at the top surface, to be related to the changes in lattice parameter $a$ exhibited above for the thinner films.